jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **State Validation**: Current state is validated before transition to ensure integrity
 - **State Update**: State is updated with new step information and agent outputs
 - **Transition Execution**: State transition is executed with proper error handling
-- **State Synchronization**: Subgraph states are synchronized with main graph state
+- **State Synchronization**: Main graph manages state synchronization when invoking researcher and expert subgraphs

 **State Update Patterns and Validation Rules:**
 The system implements specific patterns for state updates: